canh25xp/Advance/Problems/Visit_Department/README.md

 ```

 The next line enumerates `E` arrows.
-Each arrow is denoted by `source-dept destination-dept` probability.
+Each arrow is denoted by `source destination probability`

 The index for source dept. or destination dept. is an integer in 1 through 100, inclusive.

 The time integer `K` and `T` are in minutes.